The Spinach Project

-The small selection of Verne Harrison’s paintings (and an Inuit style soapstone sculpture) from a larger series of works executed in styles of the masters anchors this collaboration with Steven Frank’s installation. which offered a most unusual surprise on opening night of Oshawa Space Invaders Art Festival.
+The small selection of Verne Harrison’s paintings (and an Inuit style soapstone sculpture) from a larger series of works executed in styles of the masters anchors this collaboration with my installation which offered a most unusual surprise on opening night of the Oshawa Space Invaders Art Festival.
 Bringing the piece to life was Grand Marshall of the Chester, Illinois Popeye Festival, Denne (Korney Popeye) Kornechuk.
-Korney went to school in Oshawa on Ritson Road in the late 1940’s before becoming a sailor and a truck driver.
+Korney went to school in Oshawa in the late 1940’s before becoming a sailor and a truck driver.

 Created by Elsie Chrisler Segar in Segar’s hometown of Chester, Illinois, Popeye is based on Frank "Rocky" Fiegel, (born 1868) a man who was handy with his fists.